 Breakfast at Pike Place

-We recommend starting off your day by grabbing a cup of coffee to go and heading back down to Pike Place Market where you can enjoy two of the tastiest things we tried on our trip.
+We recommend starting off day two of your Seattle vacation by grabbing a cup of coffee to go and heading back down to Pike Place Market where you can enjoy two of the tastiest things we tried on our trip.

 Ellenos serves up authentic greek yogurt, it turns out the grocery store kind isn’t really greek yogurt after all and has additives to make it thick.
 Once you try a taste of Ellenos you’ll realize you’ve never had yogurt like this before.
 Each bite is silky with a little bit of sweetness depending on what your fruit topping is!